 • THE LAW THAT CONTROLS ALL PARTICLE INTERACTIONS IS THIS:

 • ALL THINGS ARE TRIUNE, WITH BINARY INTERACTIVES.
 THIS IS THE LINKAGE BETWEEN MATTER AND FORCE CARRYING PARTICLES.
-THE LINKAGE BETWEEN THE PARTICLE ZOO IS CONTROLLED BY FERMIONS AND BOSONS.
+THE LINKAGE BETWEEN PARTICLES IS CONTROLLED BY FERMIONS AND BOSONS.

-• THE REALITY OF HOW LIFE FORMS CAME ABOUT ON THIS REMOTE BLUE MARBLE IS THIS: THE EVENT ORIGINATOR WROTE THE CODE, PRODUCED THE BLUEPRINT, AND USED AN EVOLVEMENT PROCESS TO OBTAIN THE REQUISITE RESULT.
-IT’S ALL JUST A BINARY SOFTWARE PROGRAM.
+• THE REALITY OF HOW LIFE FORMS CAME ABOUT ON THIS REMOTE BLUE MARBLE IS THIS: THE EVENT ORIGINATOR WROTE THE CODE, PRODUCED THE BLUEPRINT, AND USED AN EVOLUTION PROCESS TO OBTAIN THE REQUISITE RESULT.
+IT’S ALL.
+IT’S A BINARY SOFTWARE PROGRAM.

 • www.vernbender.com

 • Symmetry is the causal structure built into the creation module.
-The creation module has a two-way arrow of time that is built into it.
+The creation module has a two-way arrow of time built into it.
 All current information is always passed back into the versatile storage unit.
-These informational totals can’t be changed or deleted.
+These informational totals can’t be chancan’

 • The closed subatomic quantum system is a duplicate of the macro quantum system.
-The two systems interact on a binary basis.
+The two systems interact in a binary manner.

 • CONSCIOUSNESS CREATES SPACE/TIME.